Photo: Basile Morin / Wikimedia Commons

 Price: ¥100,000–300,000/person/night (€625–1,875, two people sharing, includes dinner and breakfast) | Location: Nakahakusan-cho, Nakagyo-ku, Central Kyoto

-The booking challenge: Tawaraya requires connections or multiple months’ advance planning for peak seasons (cherry blossom: late March–early April; maple leaves: late November–early December).
-The most effective approach: book directly in Japanese (the extraordinary reservation staff speak limited English; a Japanese-speaking friend or travel agent is valuable), or use the extraordinary Relais & Châteaux reservations network (Tawaraya is a member).
+The booking challenge: Tawaraya requires connections or months of advance planning for peak seasons (cherry blossom: late March–early April; maple leaves: late November–early December).
+Reservation staff speak limited English, so booking directly in Japanese — through a Japanese-speaking friend, a travel agent, or the Relais & Châteaux network, of which Tawaraya is a member — tends to work best.

 Hiiragiya Honten — The Living Tradition